codeacade/txt/README.md

     [mysql_upgrade]
     host     = localhost
     user     = debian-sys-maint       <----use this user
-    password = s0meRaND0mChar$s       <----use this password
-    socket   = /var/run/mysqld/mysqld.sock
+    password = s0meRaND0mChar$s       <----use this password !!NEVER CHANGE IT!! socket   = /var/run/mysqld/mysqld.sock
 -------------------------------------------------------------
+<br />14a.
+If root password is not set go and set it with [Password Hashing] = "Native MySQL"

 15. To access webserver on network check firewall status:

     sudo ufw app list